johnvorsten/point_categorizer/MILCategorization/README.md

     'Send results
     * Use FastAPI (https://fastapi.tiangolo.com/)

-Web page
+(done) Web page
     'HTML Form fields
     'Javascript - Template data input
     'Javascript - POST form
     'Javascript - Serialize data to JSON

-Containerize service
+(done) Containerize service
     'Deploy container

 ## Docker
-build the docker image with docker `docker build . --tag mil_serving` Run the image for serving `docker run --name mil_serving --publish 8003:8003 --log-driver local --restart=on-failure:2 --detach mil_serving`
+build the docker image with docker `docker build . --tag mil_serving` Run the image for serving `docker run --name mil_serving --publish 8003:8003 --log-driver json-file --log-opts max-size=20m max-size=20m --restart=on-failure:2 --detach mil_serving`
 We must publish the containers port to a port on the host machine because we are not creating a networked group of containers.
 An Nginx proxy will pass requests to this host and port for predictions.
 It will no run as part of another service or container group

 ## Vocabulary